Investigative Framework

 Layer Accumulation

-The process by which multiple physiological systems compound their effects, progressively lowering the migraine threshold over hours or days.
+The process by which multiple physiological systems compound their effects, progressively lowering the threshold over hours or days.

 Threshold Instability